-The Group's major financial instruments include available-for-sale investments, trade and other receivables, amount due from non-controlling interests of a subsidiary, pledged bank deposits, held for trading investments, bank balances and cash, trade and other payables, amount due to an investee, amount due to a joint venture, promissory notes and bonds.
+The Group's major financial instruments include available-for-sale investments, trade and other receivables, amount due from non-controlling interests of a subsidiary, pledged bank deposits, loans receivable, held for trading investments, bank balances and cash, trade and other payables, amount due to an investee, promissory notes and bonds.
 Details of the financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (interest rate risk and price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.